-Family Liaison Counsellor - Sahia Hayes-Sparks
+Family Liaison Counsellor - Jocelyn Simpson

 FSLCs provide counselling support to students and families and when appropriate, we also direct families to outside services.
 In many cases, we provide support and information through consultation and may make referrals to agencies such as; Mental Health, psychological services, medical clinics, and social services.
-In addition to counselling, we offer classroom presentations on various topics aimed at supporting student’s mental, emotional, social and behavioural wellness so that they may achieve their optimal potential in all areas.
+In addition to counselling, we offer classroom presentations on various topics aimed at supporting student’s mental, emotional, social and behavioral wellness so that they may achieve their optimal potential in all areas.

 Some of the areas in which we support students and their families include:

 - Family Relationships: separation/divorce, blended families, sibling conflict, grief & loss